-Introduction Chapter 1:1-7 Life of the shepherd Final Practical Advice Chapter 4 If the apostle Paul was known for his strictness and seriousness in his strife, The spirit of power Chapter 1:8-18 Struggling in service Chapter 2 Resisting misguidance Chapter 3 He offers us final practical advict the last words he offered before his martyrdom. and his depth in divine matters, this letter reveals his beautiful fatherly sentiments even in the last moments.
-He sanctifies all the human emotions and does not destroy them.
-1. The apostolic blessing (v.1-2) 2.
-His attachment to his children (v.3-7) "For God has not given us a spirit of fear, but of power and of love and of a sound mind."
-(II Tim.
-1:7) While in prison, the apostle was expecting the erosion of his body; however, his spirit was increasing in power.
-He sent to his disciple to work with the spirit of strength, and not to fear the service due to his young age, the imprisonment of the apostle, the apostle's martyrdom, or the presence of resisting heretics.
-1. Preaching by the spirit of strength (v.8-12) 2.
-Holding onto truthful teachings (v.13-14) 3.
-His children's support for him (v.15-18) The secret of spiritual strength: • God's invitation to us • The appearance of Christ, the conqueror of death • Enjoying the holy life with Christ • The Holy Spirit dwelling within us "And I thank Christ Jesus our Lord who has enabled me" (I Tim.
-1:12) As he expects the erosion of his body, he believed that, "the word of God is not chained." (v.9) That is why he does not stop encouraging his children to continue in the living struggle: 1.
+Introduction Chapter 1:1-7 Final Practical Advice Chapter 4 Chapter 1:1-7If the apostle Paul was known for his strictness and seriousness in his strife, and his depth in divine mat- ters, this letter reveals his beautiful fatherly sentiments even in the last moments.
+The spirit of power Chapter 1:8-18While in prison, the apostle was expecting the erosion of his body; however, his spirit was in- creasing in power.He sent to his disciple to work with the spirit of strength, and not to fear the service due to his young age, the imprisonment of the apostle, the apostle's mar- tyrdom, or the presence of re- sisting heretics.1.Preaching by the spirit of strength (v.8-12)2.Holding onto truthful teachings (v.13-14)3.His children's support for him (v.15-18)The secret of spiritual strength: • God's invitation to us•The appearance of Christ, the conqueror of death • Enjoying the holy life with Christ • • The Holy Spirit dwelling within us"And I thank Christ Jesus our Lord who has enabled me" (I Tim.
+1:12) Life of the shepherd Struggling in service Chapter 2 As he expects the erosion of his body, he believed that, "the word of God is not chained."(v.9) That is why he does not stop encouraging his children to continue in the living struggle: 1.
 The struggle and grace (v.1) 2.
 Making new disciples (v.2) 3.
 Spiritual soldiers (v.3-13) 4.
 Avoiding idle babblings (v.14-20) 5.
 Struggle, and internal disputes (v.21-22) 6.
 Disputes that generate strife (v.23-26) "And also if anyone competes in athletics, he is not crowned unless he competes according to the rules."
 (II Tim.
-2:5) The work of the shepherd does not stop at searching for every soul's salvation, but it is appropriate for him to strive for the preservation of the entrusted of faith without deviation.
-1. Heresies and evil (v.1-5) 2.
-The corrupt teachers (v.6-9) 3.
-Enduring their wrong doings (v.10-13) 4.
-Depending on the word of God (v.14-17) "And that from childhood you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus."
+2:5) Resisting misguidance Chapter 3The work of the shepherd does not stop at searching for every soul's salvation, but it is appropriate for him to strive for the preservation of the entrusted of faith without de- viation.1.
+Heresies and evil (v.1-5)2.
+The corrupt teachers (v.6-9)3.
+Enduring their wrong doings (v.10-13)4.
+Depending on the word of God (v.14-17)"And that from childhood you have known the Holy Scriptures, which are able to make you wise for salva- tion through faith which is in Christ Jesus."
 (II Tim.
-3:15) Persistence in preaching (v.1-5)
+3:15) Chapter 4 He offers us final practical advice, the last words he offered before his martyrdom.
+1. Persistence in preaching (v.1-5) 2.
+His expectance of his departure (v.6-8) 3.
+His final news (v.9-21) 4.
+The final blessing (v.22) "I have fought the good fight, I have finished the race, I have kept the faith.
+Finally, there is laid up for me the crown of righteousness" (II Tim.
+4:7-8)